Please navigate to the type of activity in which you are presenting.

 Depending on the point in the seminar planning cycle, a date or date options may already be chosen.
 The CPD Coordinator will advise you of this and ask for your availability.

-They are typically held with attendees sitting at multiple round tables in a hotel conference room.
+In-person Seminars are typically held with attendees sitting at multiple round tables in a hotel conference room.
 A stage will be available for presenters with either a podium or a long table, and microphones.
 A large screen for PowerPoint presentations or visual media will be placed in view of the audience.

 The following are items you must provide to the CPD Coordinator: